Published in Neobanks

 Traditionally, financial inclusion has been a tough nut to crack, with millions remaining unbanked or underbanked, especially in emerging economies.
 This is where neobanks have stepped in, taking a lead role in bridging the financial divide.

-Profile picture Bob Vinke
+By Bob Vinke

 In the evolving narrative of global finance, one of the most critical chapters being written today is that of financial inclusion.
 The World Bank defines financial inclusion as the availability and equality of opportunities to access financial services.
 It's a stepping stone for economic participation, allowing individuals and businesses to save, invest, and secure their future.
 Traditionally, financial inclusion has been a tough nut to crack, with millions remaining unbanked or underbanked, especially in emerging economies.
 This is where neobanks have stepped in, taking a lead role in bridging the financial divide.